 Unfortunately, drinking a 15ml bottle of 24 mg eliquid is another matter.

 That’s because 24mg is per millilitre rather than per bottle.
 So a 15 ml bottle would contain 360mg of nicotine, which would kill you under current guidelines but probably not under revised estimates.

-Children are much more vulnerable than adults, so make sure that your eliquid has a child proof cap on it, and is kept out of reach of children.
+Children are much more vulnerable than adults, because they weigh a lot less.
+So it’s essential to ensure that your eliquid has a child proof cap on it, and is kept out of reach of children.